Stress-related pain and idiopathic disorders

 Recent studies found strong direct causal relationships between stress, anxiety, pain and many other idiopathic disorders.
 Musculoskeletal pain may be caused by multiple factors such as psychosocial environment, individual personality, specific behaviours, and mental stress.
-Some studies have clearly associated job dissatisfaction and depression with pain and lower back problems.

 Any muscle, or group of muscles can suffer the consequences of stress, particularly those in the neck, shoulders, upper, mid and lower back.
 The muscles become strained, particularly at the tendons where they join the bone at the back of the skull resulting in painful and aching shoulders and a sore neck.
 If the stress is persistent, the muscles can become so tight that chronic pain, stiffness and soreness are likely to ensue.
 Furthermore if they remain in this state of tension for some time, muscles are more susceptible to spasm and further strain, which will exacerbate any existing weaknesses.

 As you already know, rather than passively observing what happens to you, your subconscious mind is actually in charge of the proper functioning of your conscious mind and your body through the regulatory mechanisms of your autonomous nervous system.
 When you feel relaxed and safe, the sympathetic branch of the autonomous nervous system kicks in and your body is nourished, healed and the energy is restored.
 Whenever you are facing a threat, the parasympathetic branch of the autonomous nervous system kicks in and the stress response will mobilize all your resources for your survival inbuilt fight or flight response.